AxaFrance/spring-ai-workshop/workshop/bonus/bonus-1.md

 ## Conclusion

 In this exercise, we used the advisor approach to implement conversational memory feature.
-Note that this implementation is simple, and there are alternative implementations for `ChatMemory` and `AbstractChatMemoryAdvisor`.
+Note that this implementation is simple, and there are alternative implementations for `ChatMemory` and `MessageChatMemoryAdvisor`.
 Check [the documentation](https://docs.spring.io/spring-ai/reference/api/chatclient.html#_chat_memory) for more details.